diamonddudetcg/Disco-Inferno/docs/banlist.md

 title:  "Disco Inferno"
 ---

-## Disco Inferno F&L list for September 2022
+## Disco Inferno Season 2 Forbidden & Limited list

 [You can find the EDOPRO banlist here](https://drive.google.com/file/d/1Df9PABZ7ygmywF9Sc3dOoblOz1YyMcwt/view?usp=sharing).
 Open the link, click on the three dots in the top right and then click Download.